typealiased/mockingbird/README-0.16.md

 #### `--project`

-Mockingbird will first check if the environment variable `$PROJECT_FILE_PATH` was set (usually by an Xcode build context).
-It will then perform a shallow search of the current working directory for an `.xcodeproj` file.
+Mockingbird first checks the environment variable `PROJECT_FILE_PATH` set by the Xcode build context and then performs a shallow search of the current working directory for an `.xcodeproj` file.
 If multiple `.xcodeproj` files exist then you must explicitly provide a project file path.

+#### `--srcroot`

+Mockingbird checks the environment variables `SRCROOT` and `SOURCE_ROOT` set by the Xcode build context and then falls back to the directory containing the `.xcodeproj` project file.
+Note that source root is ignored when using JSON project descriptions.

 #### `--outputs`

-By default Mockingbird will generate mocks into the `$(SRCROOT)/MockingbirdMocks` directory with the file name `$(PRODUCT_MODULE_NAME)Mocks.generated.swift`.
+By Mockingbird generates mocks into the directory `$(SRCROOT)/MockingbirdMocks` with the file name `$(PRODUCT_MODULE_NAME)Mocks.generated.swift`.

 #### `--support`

-Mockingbird will recursively look for [supporting source files](https://github.com/birdrides/mockingbird/wiki/Supporting-Source-Files) in the `$(SRCROOT)/MockingbirdSupport` directory.
+Mockingbird recursively looks for [supporting source files](https://github.com/birdrides/mockingbird/wiki/Supporting-Source-Files) in the directory `$(SRCROOT)/MockingbirdSupport`.

+#### `--testbundle`

+Mockingbird checks the environment variables `TARGET_NAME` and `TARGETNAME` set by the Xcode build context and verifies that it refers to a valid Swift unit test target.
+The test bundle option must be set when using [JSON project descriptions](https://github.com/birdrides/mockingbird/wiki/Manual-Setup#generating-mocks-for-non-xcode-projects) in order to enable thunk stubs.

 ## Additional Resources